megarcia/WxCD/README.md

 1. verify scripts, modules, tools, sample data, documents, and auxiliary files
 2. verify availability of python dependencies used by the various scripts (listed below)
+3. uncompress certain large example data files
-3. build directory structure to receive script processing outputs
+4. build directory structure to receive script processing outputs
-4. copy source scripts, modules, and tools into main package directory, then archive the originals
+5. copy source scripts, modules, and tools into main package directory, then archive the originals

 [Back to top](#top)